russgray/basildoncoder_blog/content/comments/Code-CAN-Be-Beautiful-180.md

 > See the inplace quicksort in c++ compared to haskell's not-inplace one.
 > taken from: http://erikhaugen.blogspot.com/

-Nice all right.
-I&#39;m not too sure about the entirely in-place bit though.
+Nice all right.  'm not too sure about the entirely in-place bit though.
 When I looked up stable_partition to see what it did,  it seems that most implementation partition through allocating a temporary buffer...